-Every once in a while a trend will come along that Marketers can piggy back off of for a ton of shares.
+Every once in a while a trend will come along that Marketers can piggyback off of for a ton of shares.
 Who remembers the Harlem Shake videos that were all over the internet in 2012?
 Many companies got some good laughs and some genuine traffic for showing their lighter side.
-This can be a fun way to find an audience and get views that could turn into fans.
+This can be a fun way to find build your audience and find new subscribers.

 Another opportunity is to take inspiration from a popular segment.
 One example is Jimmy Kimmel’s popular bit ‘Mean Tweets’ or a form of Fallon’s ‘Lip Sync Showdown’ A small investment in an inexpensive action camera can help produce great content too.

 Anything that is recognizable and makes people smile has a chance of getting a share.
 There are also lots of different ways to promote your videos and give them a head start.

 Written interviews with an Influencer in your space is good.
 But what’s even better?